anmarkoulis/event-sourcing/docs/presentation.md

         }

         # Save to read model
-        await self.read_model.save_user(user_data)
+        await self.db.save(user_data)
 ```

-## **Projections handle business logic and update read models from events**
+## **Projections update read models from events**

 <!--
-Inside the Celery tasks, projections handle business logic and update read models from events.
-Here's our UserProjection.
+Inside the Celery tasks, projections update read models from events.
+Here's our UserCreatedProjection.
 When a user_created event comes in, we build user data with aggregate_id, name, email, and created_at.
 We save this to the read model.
 This gives us event-driven read model updates that are optimized for queries.
 -->